8,970 Shares in Nutrien Ltd. (NYSE:NTR) Purchased by Sheets Smith Wealth Management

 Sheets Smith Wealth Management acquired a new position in shares of Nutrien Ltd. (NYSE:NTR – Get Rating) in the fourth quarter, according to its most recent Form 13F filing with the SEC.
 The firm acquired 8,970 shares of the company’s stock, valued at approximately $675,000.

 Other large investors have also modified their holdings of the company.
 Bank of New York Mellon Corp increased its position in shares of Nutrien by 38.3% during the 3rd quarter.
 Bank of New York Mellon Corp now owns 1,306,045 shares of the company’s stock worth $84,671,000 after purchasing an additional 361,614 shares during the last quarter.
-Albar Capital Ltd boosted its holdings in Nutrien by 404.5% during the 3rd quarter.
-Albar Capital Ltd now owns 252,748 shares of the company’s stock valued at $16,386,000 after acquiring an additional 202,647 shares during the period.
-Deutsche Bank AG boosted its holdings in Nutrien by 5.4% during the 3rd quarter.
-Deutsche Bank AG now owns 10,336,820 shares of the company’s stock valued at $670,137,000 after acquiring an additional 534,023 shares during the period.
-Morgan Stanley boosted its holdings in Nutrien by 4.1% during the 3rd quarter.
-Morgan Stanley now owns 2,109,828 shares of the company’s stock valued at $136,780,000 after acquiring an additional 83,379 shares during the period.
+Albar Capital Ltd increased its position in shares of Nutrien by 404.5% during the 3rd quarter.
+Albar Capital Ltd now owns 252,748 shares of the company’s stock worth $16,386,000 after purchasing an additional 202,647 shares during the last quarter.
+Deutsche Bank AG increased its position in shares of Nutrien by 5.4% during the 3rd quarter.
+Deutsche Bank AG now owns 10,336,820 shares of the company’s stock worth $670,137,000 after purchasing an additional 534,023 shares during the last quarter.
+Morgan Stanley increased its position in shares of Nutrien by 4.1% during the 3rd quarter.
+Morgan Stanley now owns 2,109,828 shares of the company’s stock worth $136,780,000 after purchasing an additional 83,379 shares during the last quarter.
 Finally, DekaBank Deutsche Girozentrale boosted its holdings in Nutrien by 23.4% during the 3rd quarter.
 DekaBank Deutsche Girozentrale now owns 302,084 shares of the company’s stock valued at $19,710,000 after acquiring an additional 57,281 shares during the period.
 64.94% of the stock is owned by hedge funds and other institutional investors.

+The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 14th.
+Stockholders of record on Thursday, March 31st will be given a dividend of $0.48 per share.
+This represents a $1.92 annualized dividend and a dividend yield of 1.93%.
+The ex-dividend date of this dividend is Wednesday, March 30th.
+This is a positive change from Nutrien’s previous quarterly dividend of $0.46.
+Nutrien’s dividend payout ratio (DPR) is 33.33%.

 A number of equities analysts recently commented on NTR shares.
-Raymond James raised their target price on Nutrien from $95.00 to $105.00 and gave the company an “outperform” rating in a report on Thursday.
-Berenberg Bank set a $90.00 target price on Nutrien in a report on Friday, February 18th.
-Scotiabank raised their target price on Nutrien from $80.00 to $90.00 in a report on Friday, February 18th.
-JPMorgan Chase & Co. set a $95.00 target price on Nutrien in a report on Friday, March 4th.
-Finally, The Goldman Sachs Group raised their target price on Nutrien from $85.00 to $121.00 and gave the company a “buy” rating in a report on Wednesday.
-Four equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $91.65.
+Citigroup raised their target price on Nutrien from $84.00 to $89.00 in a report on Friday, February 18th.
+Royal Bank of Canada set a $120.00 target price on Nutrien in a report on Monday, March 7th.
+Barclays raised their target price on Nutrien from $84.00 to $92.00 and gave the company an “overweight” rating in a report on Friday, February 18th.
+Stifel Nicolaus raised their target price on Nutrien from $85.00 to $100.00 and gave the company a “buy” rating in a report on Tuesday, March 1st.
+Finally, Raymond James raised their target price on Nutrien from $95.00 to $105.00 and gave the company an “outperform” rating in a report on Thursday.
+Four research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $91.65.

-Nutrien (NYSE:NTR – Get Rating) last issued its earnings results on Wednesday, February 16th.
-The company reported $2.47 earnings per share for the quarter, topping the consensus estimate of $2.30 by $0.17.
-Nutrien had a return on equity of 15.31% and a net margin of 11.38%.
-The business had revenue of $7.07 billion for the quarter, compared to analyst estimates of $6.53 billion.
-During the same quarter last year, the company earned $0.24 EPS.
-The business’s quarterly revenue was up 83.6% on a year-over-year basis.
-On average, sell-side analysts forecast that Nutrien Ltd. will post 12.49 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
-Shareholders of record on Thursday, March 31st will be given a dividend of $0.48 per share.
-This is a positive change from Nutrien’s previous quarterly dividend of $0.46.
-The ex-dividend date is Wednesday, March 30th.
-This represents a $1.92 annualized dividend and a yield of 1.93%.
-Nutrien’s payout ratio is 33.33%.

 Nutrien Ltd. is a crop nutrient company, which engages in the production and distribution of products for agricultural, industrial, and feed customer.
 It operates through the following segments: Retail, Potash, Nitrogen, and Phosphate.
 The Retail segment distributes crop nutrients, crop protection products, seed, and merchandise.